Church Growth

 Segment Your Communication by Life Stage

 Young parents need different information than empty nesters.
 College students need different content than seniors.
-Segmenting your email list and sending targeted communication to each group dramatically increases open rates and relevance — and communicates that the church sees and understands each member's specific season of life.
+Segmenting your email list and sending targeted communication to each group dramatically increases open rates and relevance.

 Automate Your Mid-Week Member Communication